aaronchu/heroku-review-envs/README.md

 ## Purpose

-If you need to support testing and development of microservices environments, and you're using the Review Apps Beta functionality on the Heroku platform, this is a (set of) GitHub Actions that will help you run those microservices.
+If you need to support testing and development of multi-app environments, and you're using the Review Apps Beta functionality on the Heroku platform, this is a (set of) GitHub Actions that will help you run those apps together.

 ## Why ReviewApps Beta?